Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Choosing an exterior color palette can feel like a huge decision, but it’s also one of the most exciting ways to put your personal stamp on your home.
 The right combination of colors can highlight your home’s best features and create a welcoming vibe from the moment someone pulls up to the curb.
 Instead of getting lost in a sea of paint chips, you can simplify the process by focusing on a few key principles.
 By considering your home’s architecture, its surroundings, and its existing features, you can confidently land on a color scheme you’ll love for years to come.

-Match Your Home’s Architectural Style
+Start with Your Home’s Architectural Style

 The best place to start your color journey is with your home’s architecture.
 Certain color palettes are naturally suited to specific styles, creating a look that feels both authentic and polished.
 As design experts at Real Simple note, “A home will really shine when you honor its architecture by choosing a paint shade inherent to that style.”
 For example, a classic Colonial home looks stunning in timeless whites and deep blues, while a Craftsman-style house pairs beautifully with earthy greens and warm browns.
 Your residential siding choice also plays a huge role here, as materials like cedar or James Hardie plank come with their own stylistic feel that can guide your palette.

-Consider Your Neighborhood and Climate
+Look Around: Consider Your Neighborhood and Climate

 Your home is part of a larger picture—your street, your neighborhood, and the Pacific Northwest landscape.
 While you don’t need to copy your neighbors, it’s wise to choose colors that feel harmonious with the surrounding homes.
 The unique climate of the Puget Sound region also matters.
 Our often-overcast skies can wash out some colors or make others appear more vibrant.
 This is why it’s so important to “always look at colors in the location they will be used,” as advised by the experts at Ply Gem.
 A color that looks perfect online might feel completely different on a gray Redmond morning.

-Work with Sunlight and Fixed Features
+Account for Sunlight and Permanent Features

 Light is one of the most significant factors in how we perceive color.
 A warm beige might look perfect in the bright morning sun but appear drab in the afternoon shade.
 As Better Homes & Gardens points out, “Natural light changes how paint colors look.
 It’s a good idea to look at paint samples outside on both sunny and cloudy days.”
 You also need to account for the fixed features of your home—the elements you aren’t changing.
 This includes things like a brick chimney, a stone pathway, or the color of your roofing materials.
 These unchangeable details should guide your palette, not fight against it.